univention/univention-corporate-server/doc/architecture/concepts/permission.rst

    system.

    The *root* account has no permissions and is no valid account in the domain context.
-The account *root* must not be created as domain account or you risk to lockout the *root* user from the local UCS system.
+The account *root* must not be created as domain account.

 Domain users and admins
 -----------------------